Unknown to Unbelievable: Undrafted NFL Players Who Became Stars

-As many players are selected every year, and there are A LOT, the overwhelming number of college football teams almost guarantees that scouts missed some great picks.
-Even those special talents who prove they’re worthy of a spot on an NFL roster will still manage a career that tops out “solid” or “noteworthy.”
+As many players are selected every year, the overwhelming number of college football teams almost guarantees scouts missed some gems.

-Then, there are the individuals who defy all expectations, proving to the world that no matter the perceived limitations, they are a top tier NFL talent.
-Here are the stars who did just that.
+These are the guys who defy all expectations, proving to the world that no matter the perceived limitations, they are top tier NFL talents.

 After graduating in 2004, Welker wasn’t even invited to the NFL Scouting Combine.
 Welker eventually signed with the San Diego Chargers but lasted all of one game before being cut.
 Then-coach Marty Schottenheimer (rightfully) admits that cutting the offensive talent was the biggest regret of his career.